Teaching and Educational Studies

 Teacher Education Degree and Certification

-Teaching degree programs that lead to certification are offered through the College of Education.
-They have been designed to meet the Idaho standards and requirements for initial certification as approved by the Idaho State Board of Education.
-The College of Education has the responsibility for preparing teacher candidates in accordance with IDAPA 08.02.02.016-030.
-Preparation for endorsements is conducted in collaboration with the College of Arts and Letters, the College of Science and Engineering, the College of Technology, and the Kasiska Division of Health Sciences for teacher education programs.
+The College of Education has the responsibility for preparing teacher candidates in accordance with IDAPA 08.02.02.015-042.
+Preparation for endorsements is conducted in collaboration with the College of Arts and Letters, the College of Science and Engineering, the College of Technology, and the Kasiska Division of Health Sciences.
 The programs specified in this catalog comply with the current State of Idaho standards and requirements for certifications and endorsements.
 Idaho certification ensures reciprocity with the certification standards and requirements of most states.
 The teacher education programs described in this catalog have been approved by the State Board of Education as required for program completers to be eligible for certification.
 Approved programs are also available to qualified persons holding bachelor's degrees from accredited institutions seeking teaching certification.
-Candidates pursuing initial teacher certification, whether degree-seeking or not, must fulfill all teacher education requirements as outlined for an institutional recommendation for a teaching credential in the area of certification.
+Candidates pursuing initial teacher certification, whether degree-seeking or not, must fulfill all teacher education requirements as outlined for an institutional recommendation for a teaching credential in the certification area.

 Teacher education programs are updated regularly to reflect changes to the Idaho standards and requirements.
 Hence, regardless of the Idaho State University Undergraduate Catalog declared for the purpose of meeting ISU graduation requirements, teacher candidates may need to meet changes to certification requirements as specified by the Idaho State Board of Education and the Idaho State Department of Education in order to be eligible for recommendation for initial teacher certification at the time of program completion.